James Rockingham

 Ontario has launched its auto sector strategy, dubbed Driving Prosperity.
 This strategy requires strong relationships among industry, governments, and communities across Ontario to connect Ontario’s manufacturing in the south to Ontario’s minerals in the north.
 Connecting the north and south into one comprehensive economic machine, envisions southern Ontario automakers building battery-powered vehicles made from minerals extracted in northern Ontario.
 A significant piece to this puzzle is demonstrating to resource extraction companies the province is ready for business, including through an effective framework that will navigate Canada’s duty to consult and accommodate First Nation communities in northern Ontario.

 Indigenous communities and provinces have attempted to address the ambiguity of the duty to consult and accommodate process through modern treaties.
 Prior to modern treaties, areas of Canada had historic treaties formed between 1701 and 1923.
 The government of Canada has acknowledged that “Canada and First Nations often have differing views with respect to the implementation of historic treaties” (INAC, 2008).
 Modern treaties provide structure to Indigenous, federal, and provincial government relationships.
 Modern treaties can provide certainty and clarity for ownership and use of lands and resources and of rights for Indigenous Peoples to participate in decision-making concerning the use, management and conservation of land, water, and resources.
 When a modern treaty is in place, it is used as the primary source of reference when a province begins consultation and accommodation activities.
-The court may find that a modern treaty failed to detail specific items related to land use consultation and accommodation but will refer to the modern treaty as a primary point of reference.
+The court may find that a modern treaty fails to detail specific items related to land use consultation and accommodation but will first refer to the modern treaty as the primary point of reference.
 Although the private sector is not directly responsible for consultation and accommodation processes, it is through modern treaties that industries can understand their involvement and how to support a strong relationship with Indigenous partners.

 Comparatively, Ontario has been slow to recognize the need for modern treaties.
 In 2018, Ontario had 50 projects under construction or planned over the next ten years, representing 47 billion dollars in investment.
 Ontario continues to have no modern treaties.
 B.C. established a modern treaty process after the absence of historic treaties resulted in land claim disputes.
 In 2018, B.C. had the most successfully signed modern treaties, a system in place to develop additional modern treaties, and 109 resource extraction projects under construction or planned over the next ten years, representing 206 billion in investment.
 In the Northwest Territories modern treaties such as the Tłı̨chǫ Agreement and Sahtu Dene and Métis Comprehensive Land Claim Agreement have occurred post-historic treaty.
 For Ontario to attract resource extraction investment, the province must develop a pragmatic strategy for consulting and accommodating Indigenous communities whose traditional territories are impacted by land use.
 This strategy starts with approaching communities with proposals to begin modern treaty discussions.

 An opportunity for Ontario to make such a proposal is present.
-In April 2023, First Nation signatories to the historic Treaty 9 launched a lawsuit against the Province of Ontario.
+In April 2023, First Nation signatories to Treaty 9 launched a lawsuit against the Province of Ontario.
 The lawsuit argues the historic treaty was made in bad faith.
-In a recent news conference announcing the lawsuit, Kate Kempton, a lawyer for First Nation plaintiffs and who has won multiple cases on injunctions against development, treaty rights defences, and judicial reviews on the duty to consult and accommodate, argues that the treaty contradicts foundational values and sacred responsibilities of First Nations who are signatories to Treaty 9.
+In a recent news conference announcing the lawsuit, Kate Kempton, a lawyer for First Nation plaintiffs and who has won multiple cases on injunctions against development, treaty rights defenses, and judicial reviews on the duty to consult and accommodate, argues that the treaty contradicts foundational values and sacred responsibilities of First Nations who are signatories to Treaty 9.
 The contradiction of First Nations’ foundational values implies that First Nations were misled in their understanding of property rights and land use agreements described in the treaty.
 The lawsuit could halt mineral extraction projects required for E.V. battery manufacturing in Ontario.
 This includes the Ring of Fire, a mineral deposit often identified as key to the province’s comprehensive plan of connecting the north’s minerals to the south’s industry.
 At the same news conference, Mark Bell, a council member representing Aroland First Nation, has made clear his community is not against industry but that the community requires to be adequately consulted and accommodated before further development.
 Aroland First Nation has been described as the gateway to the Ring of Fire.

 Bibliography